PalisadoesFoundation/developer-docs/docs/internships/introduction/application-template.md

 ### Benefits

-Describe how your project will improve the application.
+Describe how your project will improve the application in a meaningful way.

 1. How will it benefit all the stakeholders?
 1. Will it be an aid for future code development?